 Australians are no strangers to new technology.
 As a nation of early adopters, we have insatiable appetites for tablets & smartphones.
-We’re big downloaders of apps, heavy internet users, and social networkers.
+We’re big downloaders of smartphone apps, heavy internet users, and social networkers.

 Drone technology is no different.
-Their growth in popularity, and changes to commercial operator regulations, due in September 2016, mean big opportunities for forward thinkers.
+Their growth in popularity, and changes to commercial operator regulations, due in September 2016, means big opportunities for forward thinkers.
 Businesses, looking to expand, develop or integrate drone tech on the horizon.

 Drones are lifting off

 Australia is considered a world leader in drone operations in non-segregated airspace.
 In May 2013, there were 33 CASA approved commercial drone licenses.
 In a little under three years, we have seen a 15 times increase, with 500 unmanned operators licenses issued.